Sanskrit Name: Kumari, Kanya, Kumarika

-Aloe vera, commonly known as “kumari” refers to the young ladies which states its medicinal property for young ladies especially in the menstrual disorders and also states its property of rejuvenation power for maintaining youth.
+Aloe vera, commonly known as “kumari” refers to the young ladies which states its medicinal property for young ladies especially in the menstrual disorders and also the qualities of establishing rejuvenation and maintaining youth.

 Taste: Bitter, Sweet